pliu55/pRSEM_demo/README.md

 This repository is a mini-example for running pRSEM.
 It contains all the required software packages, input files, installation and running scripts.
 Each component is described below in details.
 This demo runs in 4 threads by default.
 The installation and running will take about 20 to 30 minutes on a 4 x 2.4GHz core machine depending on the R/Bioconductor libraries that the user has already installed.

 ## <a name="Download"></a> Download
-There are two ways to download this demo and all three submodules
+There are two ways to download this demo and all three required submodules
 - Download the [tar ball](https://github.com/pliu55/pRSEM_demo/releases/download/v0.1/pRSEM_demo_and_AllSubmodules.tar.gz) or [ gzip file](https://github.com/pliu55/pRSEM_demo/releases/download/v0.1/pRSEM_demo_and_AllSubmodules.zip) via https.
 They are also listed on [the release page](https://github.com/pliu55/pRSEM_demo/releases) with name __pRSEM_demo_and_AllSubmodules__
 - Use git command `git clone --recursive git@github.com:pliu55/pRSEM_demo`

 ## <a name="System Requirements"></a> System Requirements
 - Python >= 2.7.3
 - R >= 3.1.2
-- Hard drive space: > 2G
+- Hard drive space > 2G

 ## <a name="Submodules"></a> Submodules
 This demo requires three submodules: